 Malaria is an issue in Africa, and the risk is the highest during the rainy season and at the beginning of the dry season.
 It is recommended to wear long-sleeved shirts and long trousers to keep mosquitoes at bay.
 It is advisable to take antimalarial medication in high-risk times, and even in the dry season, I recommend a stand-by medication in your suitcase.

 Location and Tips

 Botswana is famous for self-driving safaris and guided tours as well.
-We always felt safe during our entire trip in Botswana from Chobe to Moremi, and the Okavango.
-The Okavango for me the always changing heart of Botswana.
-A visit in the Okavango is only completed with a ride in the mokoro watching the game right from the channels.
+We always felt safe during our entire trip in Botswana from Chobe to Moremi and the Okavango.
+The Okavango for me the always-changing heart of Botswana.
+A visit to the Okavango is only completed with a ride in the Mokoro watching the game right from the channels.
 The mokoro is a traditional canoe constructed from a single tree in former times.
-Nowadays it is made from fibreglass.
+Nowadays, it is made from fibreglass.

 We explored the waterways by boat and in the mokoro several times.
 Our evening boat rides for bird watching were always an unforgettable experience with jaw-dropping sunsets.
-Our guide Baams run an extra mile for us, and we enjoyed the stories he shared with us about life in Botswana.
+Our guide, Baams ran an extra mile for us, and we enjoyed the stories he shared with us about life in Botswana.

 One of our mokoro tours led to Chief's Island.
-The island is located in the delta, and depending on the water level you can walk on the island with your guide.
+The island is located in the delta, and depending on the water level, you can walk on the island with your guide.
 Usually, the island is accessible at the end of the dry season due to the declining water level.
-The hippos use the waterways, the channels as well; they create them for their movement.
-Therefore, if passing the narrow waterways in a mokoro it can happen that you bump into a hippo.
+The hippos use the waterways and created these channels for their movement.
+Therefore, if you pass the narrow canals in a mokoro, it can happen that you bump into a hippo.
 We had a scary experience with a hippo underneath the mokoro.
 Our boat swung heavily; we thought we would fall into the water.